OVERVIEW

 Homescreen

 The original library homescreen immediately overwhelmed the user with it’s bright blue-on-blue design.
-I wanted to create a simpler design that .

 The new home page features include: